gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 *Click.*
 More white light that made her squint after the dim red in the corridor.
 It was a control room like the one where they had met Patient.
-*How many of these did they need?* she wondered.
+*How many of these are there?* she wondered.

 Dockety pushed past her.
 Four quick steps took it to a panel on the wall